ray-project/ray/doc/source/debugging.rst

 The syntax for this is ``RAY_testing_asio_delay_us="method1=min_us:max_us,method2=min_us:max_us"``.
 Entries are comma separated.
 There is a special method ``*`` which means all methods.
-It has lower priority compared with other entries.
+It has a lower priority compared with other entries.

 .. _`issues`: https://github.com/ray-project/ray/issues